 This project was approved by the AISC and has received Ministerial Endorsement.
 The training package components are expected to be available on the National Register of VET training.gov.au by the end of 2022.

 The current licensing qualifications within the training package don’t provide clear and transparent connections between the Vocational Education and Training (VET) system and the Aircraft Maintenance Engineer (AME) licensing systems.
 By harmonising the training and career pathways across the aviation sectors (civilian, defence, airline and general), a new generation of qualified engineers will be available to replace workers as they retire.

 - 217 units.

-- 17 qualifications
+- 22 qualifications reviewed

-- 95 skill sets
+- 41 skill sets deleted.

-Training package projects are overseen by the relevant Industry Reference Committee (IRC) and supported by a project Technical Advisory Committee (TAC).
+Training package development projects are overseen by the relevant Industry Reference Committee (IRC) and supported by a project Technical Advisory Committee (TAC).
 They guide the project and provide industry expertise for developing the components.
-All projects are then referred to the Australian Industry and Skills Committee (AISC) for approval.
+All projects are then referred to the AISC for approval.